google/pytype/docs/faq.md

 needed to, for instance,
 [conditionally import a module][style-guide-conditional-imports] that is only used to provide type annotations.

-Note that regardless of whether you use `TYPE_CHECKING`, if you're using a build system, you'll need to list all modules you import as dependencies of your target.
-That can lead to cycles in your build graph.
-Typically, that means that, short of rearranging your source tree, you won't be able to annotate with that specific type.
-You can typically work around the "inexpressible" type by inserting `Any` where you would have used it.
-See the [style guide][style-guide-circular-dependencies] for more information.

 ## How do I silence overzealous pytype errors when adding multiple types to a dict (or list, set, etc.)?